-NMIC's principal regulator is the Wisconsin Office of the Commissioner of Insurance ("Wisconsin OCI" or "WOCI").
-Under applicable Wisconsin law, as well as that of 15 other states, a mortgage insurer must maintain a minimum amount of statutory capital relative to the risk-in-force in order for the mortgage insurer to continue to write new business.
-We refer to these requirements as the "risk-to-capital" requirement or "RTC"
+NMIC's principal regulator is the Wisconsin Office of Commissioner of Insurance ("Wisconsin OCI" or "WOCI").
+Under applicable Wisconsin law, as well as that of 15 other states, a mortgage insurer must maintain a minimum amount of statutory capital relative to the risk-in-force ("RTC") in order for the mortgage insurer to continue to write new business.
+We refer to these requirements as the "RTC requirement."

-requirement.
 While formulations of minimum capital may vary in each jurisdiction that has such a requirement, the most common measure applied allows for a maximum permitted RTC ratio of 25 to 1.
 Wisconsin and certain other states, including California and Illinois, apply a substantially similar requirement referred to as minimum policyholders' position.
 Accordingly, if we fail to meet the capital adequacy requirements in one or more states, we could be required to suspend writing business in some or all of the states in which we do business.